top of page

 A common symptom of many of these diseases is inflammation in some form.
 As a result a doctor will often prescribe an anti-inflammatory such as a steroid or an NSAID such as ibuprofen in order to minimize the inflammation.
 Unfortunately this is sometimes the only action taken.
 A prescription such as this will mask symptoms which can relieve the associated pain, but may not address the real cause of the problem.
 What is causing the inflammation?

 This approach is very common with many prescribed medicines merely masking symptoms and not really getting to the root cause of the problem.
-Many chronic diseases are treated this way such as diabetes, heart disease, arthritis, hypertension, alzheimer’s, irritable bowel and celiac disease, amongst others.
+Many chronic diseases are treated this way such as diabetes, heart disease, arthritis, hypertension, Alzheimer’s, irritable bowel and celiac disease, amongst others.
 Often there is no attempt to find the cause and the prescription can be for life.

 What is inflammation?
 If you damage your skin with a splinter, a blister, a cut or a burn, the area around the damage becomes red and inflamed.
 This is acute inflammation, it is a good sign and is part of the normal response by the body to some form of insult.
 The redness is from an increased presence of blood and with it comes self treatment and healing by your body.
 The inflammation is temporary and a normal step in your repair and recovery